Mikej87/The-Simpsons-Ultimate-Quiz/README.md

 Instructions View

-Feedback
+### Feedback
-Users have an option to submit feedback and any other queries they may have.
+Users have an option to submit feedback by choosing a button.
 All fields are required and verified by the code.
-It asks the user for name, email address and a message.

-Feedback Form

-Feedback Confirmation
-Provides the user with acknowledgement.
-Page reloads after 5 seconds and returns to the start screen.
-There is also an option to click on home icon to return to homepage.

-Feedback Confirmation Page

-Back to top

-Landing View
+### Landing View
 The quiz is built on one page to get the best performance.
-The first page consists of quiz name, welcome message, username field, difficulty levels and start button.
+The first page consists of quiz name, welcome message and start button.
 All buttons have hover effect and level buttons have active color as well.
-Username and Difficulty Levels are required fields in order to proceed to the next part of the quiz.
-Once they are selected, questions are from APIfetched based on the difficulty level.
+Once they are playing, questions are from APIfetched based.
 This feature accommodates users with varying levels of knowledge and expertise in animation.
 For consistency purposes, home screen is the same across all devices.

 Landing View Large Screen